-Coralogix provides a seamless integration with FluentD so you can send your logs from anywhere and parse them according to your needs.
+Coralogix provides seamless integration with FluentD so you can send your logs from anywhere and parse them according to your needs.

 Have FluentD installed, for more information on how to implement: FluentD implementation docs